vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Hittites' 683 Qupte, B. A., work of, on Hindu Gurvāditya, astrological position,

 bolidays and ceremonials' 60, condemned for all rites 612.
 2000; on SĀvitrīvrata origins, Guyot Felix, Blue of Yoga, the io I. A. vol, 35, 94; on Diwali, science of health', 1393.
-207 ; on Sivaratri origin 235 ; | Haarh, Erik, 2. of paper on 'Con op Holika, criticized 241.
+207 ; on Śivaratri origin 235 ; | Haarh, Erik, 2. of paper on 'Con op Holika, criticized 241.

 tributions to the study of Man.
 Guru, vide under Prabhākara. dala and Mudrā' 1133.
 Gara, vide under disciple'; Hall, Fitz-Edward, editor of Bāó